 Media coverage has intensified on the fake degree industry, revealing elaborate strategies to market fake diplomas on a global scale.
-More worringly, this grey area industry is now upgrading from fraud to blackmail.
+More worryingly, this grey area industry is now upgrading from fraud to blackmail.
 Faced with this situation, consensus among industry experts is that background screening services are more relevant than ever.

 A team of BBC reporters recently investigated how Axact, a Pakistani-based IT company, provided fake academic qualifications to hundreds of thousands of people globally, some of which ended up securing employment in critical functions within care, legal, and defence industries (in the UK).